ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 - Converts the DataFrame into a [parquet file](https://parquet.apache.org/docs/) that gets saved locally.
 - Uploads the parquet into my [Google Cloud Storage](https://cloud.google.com/storage) datalake with the parameterized date as filename.
 - Deletes the locally stored parquet file.
-- Pushes the datalake parquet into a BigQuery Native table using the 'LOAD DATA INTO...' command.
+- Pushes the datalake parquet into a BigQuery Native table using the ['LOAD DATA INTO...'](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-parquet#appending_to_or_overwriting_a_table_with_parquet_data) command.
-- runs my dbt models using 'dbt_run' command with the BashOperator
+- Runs the dbt models using ['dbt_run'](https://docs.getdbt.com/reference/commands/run) command with the [BashOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html).

+### Airflow DAG
 ![Airflow DAG](https://github.com/ANelson82/de_zoomcamp_2022_earthquake_capstone/blob/main/images/dag_graph.png)

 # dbt Transformation
 - dbt was used to take the `raw_earthquakes` data from BigQuery native table and deduplicate the data using a SQL window function.
 - The goal is to have only one record of seismic event using the seismic 'id' column.
 - Requirements indicate that only the latest version of the event based on it's 'properties_updated_datetime' timestamp are needed.
+- It is assumed as the seismic data is reprocessed, this archetecture design will allow analyst to examine the historical changes of a particular seismic event, yet still show the latest version of each event.

 ```
 select